 Before any analyses were conducted, microsatellite loci were tested for conformance to Hardy-Weinberg equilibrium and linkage equilibrium using GenAlEx version 6.502 (Peakall and Smouse 2006; Peakall and Smouse 2012) using sequential Holms-Bonferroni corrections to account for multiple comparisons (Rice 1989).
 We used side of focal highway as sampling locations for samples collected for these and later analyses.
 We then examined genetic diversity within and among coyote populations in our study areas by calculating the number of alleles, allelic richness, expected and observed heterozygosity (He, Ho) in GenAlEx.
 Because small sample sizes can negatively bias genetic diversity estimates, we did a rarefaction analysis in HP-Rare (Kalinowski 2005) to develop estimates of allelic richness corrected for unequal sample sizes.
 Additionally, we measured pairwise relatedness (r) among coyotes within and among sampling locations in GenAlEx to identify close relatives (first and second order) in our dataset.

 We used STRUCTURE version 2.3.4 (Pritchard et al. 2000) to examine how genetic diversity was partitioned across our sampling locations.
 STRUCTURE, a Bayesian clustering algorithm, inferred the most likely number of populations of coyote and gray fox in the study areas.
 Since our sampling was conducted on a relatively fine scale for wide-ranging species, we expected population structuring to be weak, even if the focal highways were significant barriers to gene flow.
 Therefore, we used the Hubisz et al. (2009) LOCPRIOR model that improves STRUCTURE’s ability to detect weak population structure by using geographic sampling location as a prior.
-We also used the population admixture model with correlated allele frequencies.
+We used the population admixture model with correlated allele frequencies.
 Each run consisted of 100,000 Markov chain Monte Carlo iterations following a burn-in period of 10,000 iterations.
 We tested the likelihood of K=1 through K=4 for the East Bay and K=1 through K=6 for the Sierra Nevada foothills datasets, where K is the true number of populations.
 Ten replicates were conducted for each K. We determined K by examining plots of the mean likelihood value ln Pr(X|K) and calculating ∆K (Evanno et al. 2005) in STRUCTURE HARVESTER (Earl and vonHoldt 2011).
 The program CLUMPP (Jakobsson and Rosenberg 2007) was used to compile individual assignments across replicates and we used custom R code implemented in the ggplot2 package to create bar plots to visualize results.

-We also examined population genetic structure by estimating pairwise FST values (a measure of genetic differentiation) among sampling locations in an AMOVA framework in GenAlEx.
+We examined population genetic structure by estimating pairwise FST values (a measure of genetic differentiation) among sampling locations in an AMOVA framework in GenAlEx.
 Significance of pairwise FST values was determined through 999 permutations.
-We also calculated Nei’s genetic distance (Nei 1972; Nei 1978) among sampling locations in GenAlEx.
+We calculated Nei’s genetic distance (Nei 1972; Nei 1978) among sampling locations in GenAlEx.
 Nei’s genetic distance matrix was paired with a geographic distance matrix to test for isolation by distance (IBD), which occurs when genetic distance between sampling locations increases with geographic distance.
 Geographical distance was calculated as the Euclidean distance between locations where pairs of individuals were sampled, recorded as GPS points (decimal latitude and longitude).
 For individuals that were detected twice, we used two averaged locations to represent their detection center.
 The relationship between genetic and geographic distance in our study areas was assessed with Mantel tests in the R package Ecodist (Goslee et al. 2015).